Enteee/FluentFlow/README.md

 ```shell
 $ curl -s https://api.github.com/repos/t-moe/FluentFlow/events | fluentflow rules.js -j '*'
 ```
-  * Note: -j '*' because github responds with an array of json objects which we should split before processing
+  * Note: -j '*' because github responds with an array of json objects which we have to split before processing

 ## Library